nus-cs2103-AY2223S1/ip/docs/README.md

 Byu is a desktop app for managing your tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

+## Quick Start

+1. Ensure you have Java 11 or above installed in your Computer.
+2. Download the latest byu.jar from [here](https://github.com/tlx02/ip/releases/tag/v2.0).
+3. Copy the file to the folder you want to use as the home folder for Byu.
+4. Double-click the file to start the app.

 ## Notes about the command format

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.